Zhaner-Bugger/HW4/README.md

 StaffContentFlaggingTest

 Running JUnit:
-You will need to configure you run on ecplise to run.
+You will need to configure you run on ecplise to run these JUnits.
 StaffFunctionalityTest
 StaffReportingTest
 StaffContentFlaggingTest